ericowens811/LabResultPatterns/README.md

 #### State Unit Testing

-The ReadPageService collaborators provide examples of straightforward state testing.
+Tests for many of the ReadPageService collaborators are examples of state testing.
 For instance, here is a portion of the test file for the PageUrlBuilder:

 ```csharp
 [[TestFixture]